Overview

 If the file already exists, view the following articles for instructions on how to update it (depending on if you're using an FTP client or SSH):

 The examples below can be entered into your .htaccess file exactly as shown.
+Only if the example contains a URL (example.com) should you change it to your actual URL.

-Redirect requests with .htaccess
+Redirect "ALL" requests

 RewriteEngine on RewriteBase /

-# Rewrites all URLS without blog in them RewriteCond %{REQUEST_URI} !^/blog/ # Rewrites all URLS [Replace "example" with the actual domain, without the TLD (.com, .net, .biz, etc)] RewriteCond %{HTTP_HOST} ^(www\.)?example\. # Rewrite all those to insert /folder RewriteRule ^(.*)$ /blog/$1 [L]
+# Rewrites all URLS without blog in them RewriteCond %{REQUEST_URI} !^/blog/ # Rewrites all URLS.
+Replace "example" with your domain, without the TLD (.com, .net).
+RewriteCond %{HTTP_HOST} ^(www\.)?example\. # Rewrite all those to insert /folder RewriteRule ^(.*)$ /blog/$1 [L]

-Redirect "ONLY" the domain's root URL to a subdirectory
+Redirect "ONLY" the root URL

 RewriteEngine on RewriteCond %{HTTP_HOST} example\.com [NC] RewriteCond %{REQUEST_URI} ^/$ RewriteRule ^(.*)$ /blog/$1 [L]